Tom Willighan: Early Days

 Tom Willighan began his playing career in Belfast for Forth River FC, St Mary's FC and Willowfield FC.

 He was captain of the St. Mary's team that won the Steel and Sons Cup in the 1925-26 season, beating Summerfield 4-0 in the final.
+During his time at St. Mary's he was also captain of North-East Juniors (regional team) and was soon called up to play for Ireland Juniors.

 After moving to Willowfield FC, he again tasted victory in the Steel and Sons in 1927-28, beating Ormiston 2-1 in a final replay.
 This was a remarkable season for the club as they won the Irish Cup that year, becoming the first from outside the Irish League to win the Irish Cup since the League's formation in 1890.
 They defeated Larne 1-0 in the final at Windsor Park.
 Also that season, Willowfield won the Irish Intermediate League and Irish Intermediate Cup.
+During his time at Willowfield, Tom Willighan represented the Irish Intermediate League XI.

 Burnley

-He moved to English First Division side Burnley in January 1928 and made his debut against Manchester United in March 1930.
+Tom moved to English First Division side Burnley in January 1928 and made his debut against Manchester United in March 1930.
 However, the team finished in 21st place and were relegated down to the Second Division.
 He was a strong, robust defender and made sixty-one appearances over a further four seasons for the Lancashire club.
 His professional career ended in May 1934 after suffering a serious leg injury playing against Manchester United at Old Trafford.
 Willighan never properly recovered from the injury and returned home to Belfast where he joined Linfield.